 - Invest in a suitable mattress.
 There’s a chance you experience shoulder pain because your current mattress is too firm or overly soft and not supportive enough.
 Getting a suitable mattress for shoulder pain can help you reduce pressure and painful sensations in this area, allowing you to sleep better.
 Keep in mind that side sleepers typically need a generous hug and proper sinkage.

 - Pick a suitable pillow.
 When lying on one side, you need a pillow that would fill in the space between your head and shoulder, providing support for the former and extra cushioning for the latter.
+Additionally, you might want to consider your weight.
+Heavier sleepers, for example, usually sink deeper into the mattress.
+As a result, there’s less space between the head and the mattress surface, which calls for a slightly thinner pillow.
+Petite individuals often require taller pillows, as they tend to remain on top of the mattress and leave more space between the head and the mattress surface.

 - Place a pillow between your knees.
 This will help align the spine when lying on your side, which can reduce pressure on the shoulder.